-- 6. Conformity assessment procedures are completed promptly and efficiently.
-Accurate and timely information on the status of ongoing conformity assessments are provided to applicants on request.5 - 7.
-Information requirements are limited to what is necessary to assess conformity and determine fees.
-Protective measures are taken so that confidential or proprietary information is not communicated to any person or organization not having legal right to such information.6 - 8.
-All applicants who apply for conformity assessment are treated equally with respect to the imposition of any fees charged.
-When fees are imposed, they are comparable for all applicants, taking into account communication, transportation and other costs arising from differences between location of facilities of the applicants and the conformity assessment bodies.
-Fees are not imposed in a manner that restricts market-place competition or creates unnecessary obstacles to trade.7
+- Conformity assessment procedures are completed promptly and efficiently.
+Accurate and timely information on the status of ongoing conformity assessments is provided to applicants on request.4 - Information requirements are limited to what is necessary to assess conformity and determine fees.
+Protective measures are taken so that confidential or proprietary information is not communicated to any person or organization not having legal right to such information.5 - All applicants who apply for conformity assessment are treated equally with respect to the imposition of any fees charged.
+When fees are imposed, they are comparable for all applicants, taking into account communication, transportation, and other costs arising from differences between location of facilities of the applicants and the conformity assessment bodies.
+Fees are not imposed in a manner that restricts marketplace competition or creates unnecessary obstacles to trade. - The location, timing, and sample selection process for the conformity assessment work are chosen in a manner that enables competent conformity assessment and minimizes inconvenience and costs to applicants. - 4 Unnecessary delays in the performance of conformity assessment activities or the failure to keep applicants apprised of the status of ongoing conformity assessment work can impede product entry into the marketplace.
+Such delays can cause economic injury to the affected companies, restrict marketplace competition, and create unnecessary and unacceptable barriers to trade.